-The Supplemental Applicant's Handbook Design Aid 4, titled, "Guidelines for Preparation of Reuse Feasibility Studies for Consumptive Use Permit applicants" and dated November 1996 is available solely to provide applicants with useful tools and suggestions that may assist in the preparation of reuse feasibility studies for consumptive use permits under Chapter 62-41, F.A.C.
+The Supplemental Applicant's Handbook Design Aid 5, titled, "Guidelines for Preparation of Reuse Feasibility Studies for Consumptive Use Permit applicants" is available solely to provide applicants with useful tools and suggestions that may assist in the preparation of reuse feasibility studies for consumptive use permits under Chapter 62-41, F.A.C.
 The Design Aid is not incorporated by reference in Chapter 62-41, F.A.C., and applicants are not required to use the tools or suggestions of this Design Aid when preparing a reuse feasibility study.